Financial-Times/origami-build-tools/README.md

 #### OBT verify
 The 6.0.0 release swapped out [`scss-lint`](https://www.npmjs.com/package/gulp-scss-lint) for [`sass-lint`](https://www.npmjs.com/package/gulp-sass-lint).

 If you are supplying your own custom scss-lint configuration you need to convert it to an equivalent sass-lint configuration, [here is a tool which can do this for you](https://sasstools.github.io/make-sass-lint-config/).
-The progammatic API and CLI flag has also changed from `scssLintPath` to `sassLintPath`.
+The programatic API and CLI flag has also changed from `scssLintPath` to `sassLintPath`.

 ## Licence
 This software is published by the Financial Times under the [MIT licence](http://opensource.org/licenses/MIT).